bluesky-social/bsky-docs/docs/advanced-guides/oauth-client.md

 Pushed Authentication Requests (PAR) are required for all client types.
 This means that the client makes an HTTP POST request to the PDS/entryway PAR endpoint with all the authentication requests parameters as an HTTP form-encoded body, and receives a request token in response.
 The client then redirects the browser to the authorization endpoint with the token (and `client_id`) as a query parameter, instead of passing a long list of request fields as query parameters.

-The PAR request should have `Content-Type: application/x-www-form-urlencoded`.
+The PAR request is submitted to the `pushed_authorization_request_endpoint` (from server metadata), and must use `Content-Type: application/x-www-form-urlencoded`.

 A successful response body will be a JSON object including the field `request_uri` (not to be confused with `redirect_uri`).